WILLIAM BOONE BONVILLIAN

-Johns Hopkins University - School of Advanced International Studies, 2010-present – Professorial Lecturer – taught course (full semester course) on energy technology policy, entitled “Policy to Drive Energy Innovation” (with Prof. Deborah Bleviss), sponsored by the SAIS Energy Resources and Environment Program, starting spring semester 2010, continued, fall semester 2010, fall 2011.
+Johns Hopkins University - School of Advanced International Studies, 2010-2018 – Professorial Lecturer – taught course (full semester course) on energy technology policy, entitled “Policy to Drive Energy Innovation” (with Prof. Deborah Bleviss), sponsored by the SAIS Energy Resources and Environment Program, starting spring semester 2010 until 2018.

 Georgetown University, 2005-2016 – adjunct faculty, taught seminar (for 3 pts., full course) at Georgetown on “Innovation Systems for Science, Technology, Energy and Health” (course with students from Georgetown’s Walsh School of Foreign Service, Science, Technology and International Affairs Department (course sponsor), Medical School Microbiology Department; and Public Policy Institute, annually, spring semester, since 2005.

 George Washington University, 2007-2011 - Elliott School of International Affairs – professorial lecturer, taught 1 pt. class on “Fundamentals of Science and Technology Public Policy-Making” 2005, 2007 through 2011 (fall semesters)

 National Academy Service, Boards, Science Committees, Awards Lectures: